-Each report must include a summary of recent activities and at least three high-resolution
+Each report must include a summary of recent activities; photos are optional but welcomed

 Completion of all reports is required in order for the student organization to maintain

-A major benefit of being a SOM Student Org is the opportunity to earn funds for your
+A major benefit of being a CBSM Student Org is the opportunity to earn funds for your

-The SOM Student Organization Purchasing Policy outlines the rules for using this funding, and the process for accessing the funds
+The CBSM Student Organization Purchasing Policy outlines the rules for using this funding, and the process for accessing the funds

-You will need to fill out a SOM Purchase Request Form whenever you would like to make a purchase from your SOM account.
+You will need to fill out a CBSM Purchase Request Form whenever you would like to make a purchase from your CBSM account.

-Many SOM student organizations offer or coordinate opportunities for students to travel
+Many CBSM student organizations offer or coordinate opportunities for students to

-Students or groups who are planning to travel using SOM account funds must follow
+Students or groups who are planning to travel using CBSM account funds must follow

-the policy and procedures outlined in these SOM Student Travel Instructions.
+the policy and procedures outlined in these CBSM Student Travel Instructions.

 Everything you want to know about raising money through your student organization: